WaseemCloud/Dynamic-web-page---Docker/README.md

 docker --version

-As soon as we confirm that Docker is installed on your machine, we create a directory and make sure to include the following components in it:
+As soon as we confirm that Docker Desktop is installed on your machine, we create a directory and make sure to include the following components in it:

 a) Index.html